pallene-lang/pallene/doc/manual.md

 ### Records

-Records are nominal and should be declared in the top level, like the following example.
+Records types in Titan are nominal and should be declared in the top level, following the syntax `record Type (field: type)* end`.
+The following example declare a record `Point` with the fields `x` and `y` which are floats.

     record Point
         x: float
         y: float
     end

-    record Circle
-        center: Point
-        radius: float
-    end

-After the top level declaration, you may create records with the `.new`
-constructor:

-    local p = Point.new(1, 2)
-    local c = Circle.new(p, 3.5)

-You can access the fields with the dot operator:

-    local a = p.x
-    p.y = 2
+You can create records with initializer lists, assigning a value to each field either by it's name or positional order.
+For instance, you could initalize an instance of the record `Point` with: `{ x = 3, y = 5 }`, `{ y = 5, x = 3 }` or `{ 3, 5 }`.
+In all those cases, the field `x` will receive the value `3` and the field `y`, `5`.
+Like arrays, Titan will try to infer the type of the initializer list, but it is necessary to specify the type of the record when declaring a new variable (`local p: Point = { 3, 5 }`).

+You can read and write from fields of a record instance using the dot operator `intance.field`.
+For example, `local x = p.x` and `p.y = 7`.

 ## Modules